tannerbohn/tannerbohn.github.io/linksaver.markdown

 - found further evidence that ghrelin can stimulate brain cells to divide and multiply, a process called neurogenesis.
 When they added the hormone to mouse brain cells grown in a dish, it switched on a gene known to trigger neurogenesis, called fibroblast growth factor.

-- new brain cells take a few days to weeks to start working, so people shouldnt expect fasting to produce immediate effects on their brainpower in this way.
+- new brain cells take a few days to weeks to start working, so people shouldn’t expect fasting to produce immediate effects on their brainpower in this way.

 ___